 Datasets are compressed and persisted on disc storage, but also cached in both CPU memory and GPU memory to minimize latency.
-GPU processing needs data to be present in its local memory (GPU RAM) and this results in main limitation of GPU computing – moving data between CPU and GPU memory.
+GPU processing needs data to be present in its local memory (GPU VRAM) and this results in main limitation of GPU computing – moving data between CPU and GPU memory.

 When data are transferred, GPU decompresses it and run functions on top of the data including various filters, aggregations, etc. At this point GPU can finally show how big beast it is 😊.

 Especially, in analytics workloads it is very common to use one dataset more than once in a short period of time.
-Once data are transferred to GPU RAM it should remain there for repeated use.
+Once data are transferred to GPU VRAM it should remain there for repeated use.
 This is caching at GPU.
-Of course, GPU RAM has not unlimited capacity (usually ~16 GB) and we need to wisely manage memory when using various datasets.
+Of course, GPU VRAM has not unlimited capacity (usually ~16 GB) and we need to wisely manage memory when using various datasets.
 Thanks to caching, results could be expected in 10x shorter time when queried the same dataset.

 As mentioned above, data are internally organized in columnar-wise format.
-One great advantage of columnar storage is that columns could be very efficiently compressed. qikkDB uses compression to reduce data volume on disk, but also across the whole hierarchy of memory.
+One great advantage of columnar storage is that columns could be very efficiently compressed.
+QikkDB uses compression to reduce data volume on disk, but also across the whole hierarchy of memory.
 A compression scheme that is used is rather lightweight in order to provide maximum decompression speed.
 Therefore, data could be kept compressed even in GPU memory sparing space in GPU RAM that is naturally much smaller.
 And thus columns are decompressed only when necessary.

-In the world of databases, SQL is a common interface that almost every data developer or analyst knows and also many tools use it to communicate with persistence layer. qikkDB provides basic SQL statements to select and manipulate data.
+In the world of databases, SQL is a common interface that almost every data developer or analyst knows and also many tools use it to communicate with persistence layer.
+QikkDB provides basic SQL statements to select and manipulate data.

 Based on our experience with telco data we added geospatial functionality to work with points and polygons.
 Currently, qikkDB supports inputs in WKT format and provides three main functions – CONTAINS (check whether point is inside polygon), INTERSECTION (new polygon as intersection of two polygons), UNION (new polygon as union of two polygons).

-qikkDB currently provides single clustered index.
+QikkDB currently provides single clustered index.
 Similarly, to traditional databases, data are sorted according to chosen columns.
 Slower insert in turn results in magnitude of order faster querying.